music-markdown/almost-in-time/I want it that way  - Backstreet Boys.md

 ---
+youTubeId: 4fndeDfaWCg
 ---

-# I want it that way  - Backstreet Boys
+# I Want It That Way - Backstreet Boys

 c1:      Em     C G
 l1: You are my fire